ObsCure9277/LinkQR/README.md

 - Save generated QR codes as PNG images.

 ### ✅ Color Picker & Custom Colors
-- Choose and customize the QR code and background colors using a color picker or hex code input.
+- Choose and customize the QR code colors using a color picker or hex code input.

 ### ✅ Upload Logo for QR Code
 - Upload your own logo to be placed at the center of the generated QR code.